malteschoen/pttModelStudies/README.md

 * References

 ## Chapter 1: Mission statement

+In this reposity I wish to compare the effect of several parameters of different PTT models on melt properties relevant to engineering work.

 <details>
-<summary>[CLICK TO EXPAND] In the reposity I wish to compare the effect of several parameters on linear and exponential PTT models</summary>
+<summary>[CLICK TO EXPAND AND VIEW] </summary>

 ### Parameters varied are: